 In the summer of 2020 Spektrix published team demographics for the first time in order to take public accountability for our role in improving diversity, equity and inclusion.
 In doing so, Spektrix was responding to powerful and legitimate demands for better representation and treatment initiated by the Black Lives Matter movement and taken up by voices representing many historically excluded groups.
 The survey carried out was similar to those run by numerous companies across the globe, and was enough to indicate a need for action to improve team diversity.
 But since then the company as a whole, and many of the individuals within it, have made substantial strides in their understanding of inclusive practice.
 That learning identified a dichotomy between the actions needed to effectively measure and report on team demographics, and the actions that would ensure every team member felt equally included and welcome as part of the Spektrix team.
 At worst, efforts to measure diversity could in themselves be detrimental to the wider effort to improve inclusion.

 In this blog, I outline the background to the data presented in An Update on Spektrix Team Demographics: 2021.
 The language we use to describe demographic characteristics follows decisions taken in the development of the Spektrix Language and Identity guide in 2020.
-You can find a summary of our approach here, and you’re welcome to reach out to find out more.
+Read a summary of our approach to inclusive language, and feel free to reach out to find out more.

 Measurement v Inclusion